3DCoded/Happy-Hare/Blobing-and-Stringing.md

 Next heat up you extruder, and load and unload a filament:

 > MMU\_LOAD

-extrude some filament
+_extrude some filament..._

 > MMU\_EJECT

-This MUST be done with tip forming and not tip cutting or alternatively, after extruding some filament, manually retract the filament out of the extruder and then part the filament in the MMU gate.
+This MUST be done with tip forming and not tip cutting or alternatively, after extruding some filament, manually retract the filament out of the extruder and then park the filament in the MMU gate.

 ### Step 3: Calibrate with DIRTY extruder